FaQ

 EMT-B Training Course

-Any Harvard undergraduate in freshman or sophomore year can apply to take the course.
+Any Harvard undergraduate can apply to take the course during Freshman SPRING, Sophomore FALL/SPRING, or Junior FALL.
+The class is offered semesterly, with approximately 10-12 students accepted each term.
 Unfortunately, CrimsonEMS does not currently accept Extension School students, graduate students, or staff members affiliated with Harvard.
 We recommend that you check out other local opportunities for EMT certification, such as Boston University’s courses, if you are still interested in working in EMS.

 A basic science background in biology, chemistry, and physics is helpful.
 The training course will review these topics before delving into concepts such as anatomy and physiology, pharmacology, illness, trauma, abuse and patient assessment, as well as methods of treatment and management.